-Tere Carral has over 20 years of international marketing experience and is the founder and CEO of Bridge Latino, a Seattle-based multicultural marketing agency focused on the Latino/Hispanic market.
-Tere began her career with Procter & Gamble Mexico, going on to manage global strategy at their Cincinnati headquarters, and later worked and consulted for various companies, including Cranium, E. & J. Gallo Winery, Discovery Bay Games, and other game start-ups.
-Tere holds a bachelor's degree in actuarial science from the Anahuac University and a master's in business administration from IPADE University, both in Mexico City.
-Tere and her husband Jaja are the proud parents of two children, one currently attending Evergreen.
+Tere Carral has over 20 years of international marketing experience and is the founder and CEO of Bridge Latino, a Seattle-based multicultural marketing agency.
+Tere began her career with Procter & Gamble Mexico, going on to manage global strategy at their headquarters, and later worked and consulted for companies including Cranium, E. & J. Gallo Winery and Discovery Bay Games.
+She holds a bachelor's degree in actuarial science from the Anahuac University and a master's in business administration from IPADE University, both in Mexico City.
+Tere and her husband Jaja have two children, one currently attending Evergreen.

 Kristin Church is a parent coach and faculty instructor at North Seattle College.
-Previously, she spent over 10 years in management and program development at a diverse nonprofit in the International District and Rainier Valley, serving children from birth to age five and their families.
+Previously, she spent over 10 years at a diverse nonprofit serving children and families in the International District and Rainier Valley.
 Prior to that, Kristin worked for the State of Oregon in Columbia County and for Providence Health Systems.
 A graduate of George Fox University, she is also an active board member of the Stillborn, Still Loved Guild though Seattle Children's Hospital and volunteers to support Seattle-based GAPPS (Global Alliance to Prevent Prematurity and Stillbirth).
-Kristin and her husband are the proud parents of three children who attend Evergreen.
+Kristin and her husband are the parents of three children who attend Evergreen.

-Joe Ferguson is co-founder and principal at Lake Union Partners, a commercial real estate development firm that specializes in residential mixed-use and commercial projects in urban areas of Seattle, Portland and Salt Lake City.
+Joe Ferguson is co-founder and principal at Lake Union Partners, a commercial real estate development firm specializing in projects in urban areas of Seattle, Portland and Salt Lake City.
 Joe leads the firm’s investment strategy, site acquisition and capital development efforts.
 He has been an instructor at the University of Washington's commercial real estate certificate program since 2007 and is a former Associate Fellow of the university's Runstad Department of Real Estate.
 He also serves on the International Advisory Board for the University of Colorado Real Estate Center in the Leeds School of Business.
 Joe and his wife Miya's daughter attends Evergreen.

-Hanson Hosein earned law and journalism degrees in Montreal, Paris and New York City, and then produced stories for NBC News in regions of conflict, winning Emmy and Overseas Press Club awards.
-He pioneered "backpack" journalism for both NBC and CBC News in the Middle East as a solo TV war correspondent.
+Hanson Hosein earned law and journalism degrees in Montreal, Paris and New York City and then produced award-winning stories for NBC News in regions of conflict, pioneering "backpack" journalism for both NBC and CBC in the Middle East as a solo TV war correspondent.
 Hanson created HRH Media Group with his wife Heather Hughes, directing two award-winning "Independent America" feature documentaries.
-He now shares the story-centric methodology of this unique journey as Director of the Communication Leadership graduate program at the University of Washington.
+He now shares his story-centric methodology as director of the Communication Leadership graduate program at the University of Washington.
 Hanson and Heather have two Evergreen children.

 Mike McGill, head of The Northwest School, brings a wealth of independent school management experience to the board.
 He began his career teaching French, English and comparative literature before transitioning to independent school administration in 1988.
 Before joining The Northwest School, he spent 12 years as the upper school principal at The Park School of Baltimore, a kindergarten through 12th grade independent school with 900 students.